dss-extensions/dss-extensions/repositories.md

-# DSS Extensions — Repositories
+# DSS-Extensions — Repositories

-This is a collection of links to repositories that either use one of the projects under DSS Extensions, or list them as working alternatives.
-[Follow here](https://dss-extensions.org/citations.html) for a list of papers that reference DSS Extensions.
+This is a collection of links to repositories that either use one of the projects under DSS-Extensions, or list them as working alternatives.
+[Follow here](https://dss-extensions.org/citations.html) for a list of papers that reference DSS-Extensions.

 No extensive curation has been done.
 Licenses, state of development, maturity and support vary.
 When in doubt, please contact the authors of each repository.